Mago281/VBA-Challenge/README.md

 ### Bonus

-Added functionality to the script to return the stock with the "Greatest % increase", "Greatest % decrease", and "Greatest total volume".
+Added functionality to the script to return the stock with the `"Greatest % increase"`, `"Greatest % decrease"`, and `"Greatest total volume"`.

 The solution match the following image: